SumitShinde0702/IS4302/README.md

 Interacts with the Event contract via an interface.

-🔜 Coming Soon
-💸 Commission fee feature to monetize the platform and incentivize upkeep.

 🧪 Testing
 Script Description
 Test_Event.js Unit tests for Event.sol and its interaction with Ticket.sol.
 Test_Marketplace.js Integration tests to ensure marketplace-to-event interactions.
 Tests are written using Hardhat + Mocha/Chai.
 Simulated blockchain time control is done using @nomicfoundation/hardhat-network-helpers.

-🔗 Future Enhancements
+🔗 Frontend
 Frontend interface using React + Vite

-IPFS integration for decentralized ticket metadata

-QR code generation for each unique ticket (based on ticketId)

-Support for multiple pricing tiers or VIP sections
+Uses Wagmi library for interaction with Metamask wallets and Smart Contract Function interaction

 🛠 Tech Stack
 Solidity